ampunkboyx/SSM-Middleware-Mkdocs/docs/Profile Webservice/getNewFormatEntityNo/getNewFormatEntityNo.md

 # getNewFormatEntityNo

-# New Format Entity Number Request Respond, Data Mapping, and Issues
+## New Format Entity Number Request Respond, Data Mapping, and Issues

-## getNewFormatEntityNo.

 ## How to write message request
 Mandatory field must be filled as explained below: